divizn/cs-obsidian-notes/Year 2/CS2004/Topics/Concept of Search and Fitness.md

 - Many search techniques can find local optima, but get "stuck" at them and cannot move on to find the global optima
 	- e.g. Random Mutation Hill Climbing (RMHC)
 ![](glob-loc-optima.png)

+## Representation

+- When we are trying to solve a search based problem, we need a way to represent a potential solution
+- This is usually a mathematical and/or data structure based way of describing the solution to a problem
+- A good representation:
+	- Should be a one-to-one mapping
+	- No redundancy
+	- No ambiguities
+	- All potential solutions should be represented

+## The Scales Problem

+> Given $n$ objects of various weights, split them into two equally heavy piles (or as equal as possible)

+- We have $n$ weights that are $W=[W_1,W_2,...W_n]$ in weight ($W_i>0$)
+- We want to divide them into two equal piles in weight, or as equal as possible
+- We are going to work with the general case, not a specific set of given weights, we want to solve the problem for **any** $W$

+- We first look to see if there is a simple or standard method to solve the problem
+	- For this example problem, there is not
+- We need to:
+	- **Design a representation**
+	- **Construct a fitness function**
+	- **Apply a heuristic search method**
+- Each weight is either on the left hand side, or the right hand side
+- Given that we have $n$ items into two piles/sets, we could use a binary representation
+- We represent a solution as an **$n$ length binary string** (or array/vector/list) where:
+	- A zero in position $i$ means that weight $i$ is on the left side of the scales
+	- A one in position $i$ means that the weight $i$ is on the right side of the scales
+	- This can represent all possible allocations
+	- We will refer to this string as $S$ and each bit as $S_i$
+	- If $S_i=0$, then weight $i$ is on the left hand side scale
+	- If $S_i=1$, then weight $i$ is on the right hand side scale